spiceai/spiceai/README.md

 ## Getting started with Spice.ai

+First, ⭐️ star this repo!
+Thank you for your support! 🙏

-Follow this guide to get started quickly with Spice.ai.
+Then, follow this guide to get started quickly with Spice.ai.
 For a more comprehensive getting started guide, see the full [online documentation](https://docs.spiceai.org/).

 ### Current hosting limitations